fieldtrip/website/example/bids_nirs.md

     hdr2   = ft_read_header('../bids/sub-LR01/nirs/sub-LR01_task-auditoryoddball_nirs.snirf', 'readbids', false)
     event2 = ft_read_event('../bids/sub-LR01/nirs/sub-LR01_task-auditoryoddball_nirs.snirf', 'readbids', false)

 ## Homer

 Homer is MATLAB-based software for the analysis of NIRS and is developed by researchers in the [lab](http://cbs.unix.fas.harvard.edu/science/core-facilities/neuroimaging/facilities/nirs-lab) of David Boas.
+If you have used Homer to import your data, you can use **[data2bids](http://github.com/fieldtrip/fieldtrip/blob/release/data2bids.m)** to convert the `.nirs` files to SNIRF and to organize them according to BIDS.

 ### Example